 AquaPlasmid extracts plasmid DNA without using alkaline lysis and without denaturing the DNA.

-AquaPlasmid is scalable.
-A single AquaPlasmid kit can be used for mini, midi, and maxi preps.
+A small 60-ml AquaPlasmid kit can be used for 300 mini, 30 midi, or 3 maxi preps.

 Comparison of AquaPlasmid and column-based plasmid purification

 * Deformities in 20-40% of frogs around the cities?
 10-20 times more frogs around major cities are found to have deformed limbs.
 When buffers containing guanidine salts are dumped into the sewage (hundreds of tons a year!), they could react with Bleach from household and industrial washers.
 The toxic reaction products could contaminate the water and harm the aquatic lives.

 Transfer 1.5 ml of overnight bacterial culture to a 1.7-ml microfuge tube.
 Centrifuge at 14,000 xg for 1 min at 22 °C to pellet the bacteria.
 Aspirate or flip the tube forcefully a few times to remove the culture medium as completely as possible.

 Add 200 ul of AquaPlasmid solution to the cell pellet.
 Immediately touch-vortex (a few seconds on and a few seconds off) at top speed for 10-20 sec to fully suspend the cells.
 Incubate at 22 °C for 10 min to lyse the cells.

 Incubate the crude lysate at -20 °C for 5 min or on ice for 10 min to induce precipitation.
 Centrifuge at 14,000 xg for 5-10 min at 22 °C to pellet the cellular debris.
 IMPORTANT: Do not invert or vortex or shake the crude lysate after the lysis incubation or it will cause genomic DNA contamination (see the figure below)!

 4. Pellet the Plasmid DNA